 The image atop this entry is from the Facebook Page for Gowanus Nursery in Brooklyn.
-It is one of the places where I have gotten some of the flora that grows in my urban garden, which is something I mentioned in a post that I published here on Blogger on March 22nd, 2017.
+It is one of the places where I have gotten some of the flora that grows in my rooftop garden, which is something I mentioned in a post that I published here on Blogger on March 22nd, 2017.

 My visiting American robin is honored to learn that his bird type is the one whose been chosen to be part of their announcement.
 And, I'm honored that an American robin still visits me,

 as evidenced in a number of my entries here on Blogger.

 In any event in the aforementioned entry re Gowanus Nursery, I discuss the fact that they had to delay their opening on two occasions because of wintery conditions; and I also stated that I had to postpone my garden de-winterizing two times for the same reason.

 In that entry I included a few pictures evidencing the winter-spring atmosphere that was in my place at that time, and I marked them with arrows and numbers to indicate certain aspecs of my garden.
 I'm including some of them again today (un-marked by the arrows I used in the aforementioned post),